shanoaice/kwdb/docs/cli.md

 # kwdb CLI

 > WARNING: This CLI will be removed from the `kwdb` package from `kwdb@2` and newer versions.
-The standard cli will be moved to the package `kwdb-cli` and `kwdb` will provide a `abstract-cli` interface and you can build a custom CLI yourself.
+The standard cli will be moved to the package `kwdb-cli`.

 kwdb provides a very simple CLI, only had a subcommand `start` now.